Fundrise Review: Is It Legit?

 Bottom Line

 However, be aware that the real estate market can be volatile too, so it's best if you can invest for the long term.
-Also remember that accessing your funds will be more limited, and there could even be a penalty in the first 5 years.
+Also, remember that accessing your funds will be more limited, and there could even be a penalty in the first 5 years.

-If you're willing to tie up your money up and start small, diversifying into real estate through Fundrise might be worth the investment.
+If you're willing to tie up your money and start small, diversifying into real estate through Fundrise might be worth the investment.

 Next steps: View portfolio plans, terms and details